 - 1 cup (250ml) yogurt (if using Greek yogurt, add 1 tbsp milk or buttermilk)

-- choice of mixed fruit (should weigh about 320g) I used plums, chopped peaches and plums
+- about 1 1/2 cups of your choice of mixed fruit (should weigh about 320g) I used plums, chopped peaches and plums

 - Preheat the oven to 350ºF.